 IMPLEMENTATION CONFORMANCE STATEMENT PRO FORMA (NORMATIVE)

-INTRODUCTION
+A.1 INTRODUCTION

 A1.1 OVERVIEW

 This annex provides the Implementation Conformance Statement (ICS) Requirements List (RL) for an implementation of Navigation Hardware Message (CCSDS 510.0).
 The ICS for an implementation is generated by completing the RL in accordance with the instructions below.
 An implementation shall satisfy the mandatory conformance requirements referenced in the RL.